Loc: mid-south coast Santa Cruz | Lat: N 33-58.01 | Long: W 119-42.45 | Last visit: Dec 2023 | ||

 Approach & Anchoring

 Pozo/Poso is in the lee of Near Point.
 Precisely what it is near, I don’t know.
-And the point is unnamed on NOAA charts, but the anchorage is easily located by finding Morse Point, which is a bit over a mile to the southeast and then locating the two seven-hundred-foot mountains that flank the canyon.
+And the point is unnamed in the NOAA database, but the anchorage is easily located by finding Morse Point, which is a bit over a mile to the southeast and then locating the two seven-hundred-foot mountains that flank the canyon.

 We were interested in hiking Cañada Poso and looking for geological signs of the ancient seabed.
 So we anchored directly off the mouth of said canyon in 25′ on a sand bottom, several hundred yards from the rocky point.